algobulls/pyalgotrading/docs/programexample.md

 !!!
 Note
     * The order of values passed to the `crossover` method of the `utils` package is very important.
-    * Example: you have 2 SMA values, 5 and 12.The strategy describes that there should be an BUY Entry Position when SMA(5) cuts SMA(12) upwards (crossover value should be 1).
+    * Example: you have 2 SMA values, 5 and 12.
+The strategy describes that there should be an BUY Entry Position when SMA(5) cuts SMA(12) upwards (crossover value should be 1).
     * In this case, if you mistakenly pass SMA(12) value first and SMA(5) value next to the `crossover` function, the answer you will get is -1 (Cut downwards).
     * Though, the crossover value is correct, the strategy is expecting to BUY at crossover 1 as per the code, which will not work now.
     * Therefore, the strategy will work correctly only if you pass SMA(5) first and then SMA(12) to the `crossover` function, thus making the order of parameters passed an important point to be aware of, while coding the strategy.